--- In all major categories, crimes year-to-date in 2017 have been reduced!
-Read about it here.
+-- In all major categories, crimes have been reduced in 2017!

 Plaques at the plaza honor Ambassador Holbrooke and the Dayton Peace Accords that formed a lasting peace among the Balkan countries.